 Do you need a housesitter?
 Feel free to contact us and learn more [email protected]

 So far on this house sitting journey, we have lived in Mexico, Ireland, England, Spain, Cyprus and of course Canada.
-We have had a 6 month housesit in N. Ireland where we are really enjoying the culture, food and sites to visit like the Glens of Antrim.
+We have had a 6 month housesit in N. Ireland where we are really enjoying the culture, food and sites to visit like the Glens of Antrim and all the Games of Thrones Sites.

 For foodies like us housesitting is the perfect way to get to try some of the world’s best cuisines, check out local street food, explore farmer’s markets worldwide, and shop locally and seasonally.
+It also gave me the idea to start a second website The World’s Kitchens to share my love of all things food culture.
 We can check out local restaurants and find out what the cost of living really is like in other countries.
 Believe us we have been constantly surprised at the cost of living in some countries.

-At this point in our housesitting journey, we have decided to make a home base in Ireland.
+At this point in our international house sitting journey, we have decided to make a home base in Ireland.
 This way we get to explore all of Ireland and it is just so easy to get to England and the rest of Europe for vacations, weekends and of course continuing our international house sitting journeys – makes us sound so double 0 sevenish.

 House Sitting benefits for Home Owners